 The backpack has pockets on the waist belt for easy-to-reach snacks or equipment, two fine-mesh large pockets on the base sides (large enough for bottles & umbrellas), two smaller pockets on the top (for toiletries and papers), a sleeve inside laptop, and a zipper opening mid-pack, perfect for finding something at the bottom of the bag without emptying it.
 A rainhood is included.

-- Several rolling suitcases are equally good, including this low-cost, lightweight, hard shell set from American Tourister.
+- Several rolling suitcases are equally good, including any from Nomatic’s line.

 Bring a carry-on bag that’s light but versatile